ConcourseOpen/DeFi-Pulse-Adapters/docs/sdk.md

 ### getLogs(*object*)

-Convert a key/value list of token addresses/balances to decimal converted key/value list of symbols/balances.
+Get a list of event logs thrown by the smart contracts for a given set of arguments.

 ###### Arguments
 | Type                           | Description                                                                                                              |